2nd Gen Dodge Diesel Performance

 Now install your new or modified dv's in the reverse order they came apart.
 Make sure you line up the small spring with plunger/shims onto the top hat section of the dv pintle (has the #'s such as 131, 181 stamped onto top of pintle) while you place dv holder and screw back on by hand.
 Tighten dv holders to 89 ft/lbs.
 Re-install fuel lines just snug with wrench, all but 3 which you will want to leave the nuts finger loose at injectors (this will help bleed air from lines while cranking). and then intake horn.
 Crank engine for 5 sec's.
 Stop.
 Check to see if fuel has come out of the 3 inj line nuts.
 If so, tighten and engine will fire with a little more cranking.
 Once engine fires up, check for leaks.
 Engine should idle the same as before.
 If good, take truck for a test ride.

 Stock 94-95 autos are 160hp.
 94-95 manuals are 175hp.
 96-98 autos are 180hp.
 96-98 manuals are 215hp.
-There are also marine 300, 330, and 370 hp injectors from Bosch but they have the 155deg spray pattern.
-Running the marine inj's won't hurt your motor, but they haze at idle, smoke more, and run warmer than comparable size 145deg inj's and are now considered old school inj's now.
-There are much better inj's available now but you will generally pay much more.
-I personally like rebuilt inj's due to the internal inj springs have taken a set (spring sag has levelled out) so the inj's pop off pressure (bar) will not fall off as fast as a new set.
-DieselTuff also sets the inj bar pressure at a higher rate than the stock 165bar for more power, better atomize and burn.
+There are also marine 300, 330, and 370 hp injectors from Bosch but they have the 155deg spray pattern but are now considered old school inj's now unless you are running the wide/big bowl pistons.
+Running the marine inj's won't hurt your motor, but they haze at idle, smoke more, and run warmer than comparable size 145-148 deg inj’s.
+There are much better inj's available now.
+DieselTuff builds most of the 12v inj’s on the site in house.

 Removal & Install: